milokp/ETS2Dashboards/README.md

 * Gauges dim to indicate electricity/engine are off
 * Indicators for Cruise set and speed, low and high beams, parking break, retarder, engine break, check engine light, speed limit, and turn signals
 * Truck make, model, and plate number, and plate numbers for attached trailers
+* Indicator for charges from law-breaking, buying fuel, paying toll, ferry, and train fees (Note: toll, ferry and train needs more testing to be sure)

+## Changes in last update

+* Fixed toll display (needs testing)
+* Added some variables to enable/disable UI elements, like the steering and brake PSI indicators
+* Work started on having the RPM redline be adjustable in Dashboard Variables

 ## Todo

 * Have RPM gauge adjust green, yellow, red lines automatically
   * Need to investigate GameRawData.TruckValues.ConstantsValues.MotorValues.EngineRpmMax and GameData.CarData.CarSettings_CurrentGearRedLineRPM and other data points
   * Possibly make it a dashboard variable, like crawler gears
 * Buy American Truck Simulator and see what needs to be changed to work there?
-Graphic and units changes, of course
+Graphic and units changes, of course, anything else?
 * Make configurable for Metric/English units?
 * Test with makes and models of trucks, currently tested:
   * Renault -T